agully1/ca-knowledgebase/_build/html/_sources/intro.md

 :class: tip
 This is a pre-alpha version of the knowledgebase.
 Once up and running, it will also include:

-* Tutorials building each of the common CA methods up from scratch in Python
-* Theory sections outlining the underlying theory behind each method
-* Case studies showing each method in use in some real acoustics research and development settings
 * Guides to using common commercial and open-source CA software
 * Example data for testing algorithms
 * Community features